David Asman: Fox News

 Asman left The Wall Street Journal to join Fox News in 1997, one year after the news channel's inception.
 He has interviewed many politicians, newsmakers, and business leaders such as Sarah, Duchess of York, Congressman Ron Paul, Rupert Murdoch, Barry Diller, Michael Eisner, Steve Forbes, William F. Buckley, Jr., John R. Bolton, Otto Reich, Mosab Hassan Yousef, Pat Robertson, Rudy Giuliani, Woody Johnson, Donald Trump, Buzz Aldrin, Ben Stein, Dick Cavett, Stan Lee, Peter Guber, Chuck Norris, David Stern, Don Garber, Joe Gibbs, Cal Ripken Jr., Danika Patrick, and the Williams sisters; U.S. President George W. Bush; Canadian Prime Minister Stephen Harper; Navy secretary J. William Middendorf; 9/11 Hero Dave Karnes; Securities and Exchange Commission chairman Harvey Pitt; and former House Speaker Newt Gingrich.

+In December 2023, during a conversation with Pete Buttigieg, Asman claimed that he had a friend whose car dealership was trying to sell him a Ford F-150 Lightning for only $10,000.
+He has not provided proof of this story, which was called a lie by Jonathan V. Last.

 Publications

 Asman continues to write articles for The Wall Street Journal and other publications, including an article about his Marine stepson, and an article about his wife's stroke and their experiences with British Health Care.